shahroudy/advent_of_code/python/aoc2023/README.md

 Alright, after trying some brute-force search, I realized the solution is nothing but a classic minimum-cut algorithm!\
 So, let's try some library functions to solve it!\
 I tried `minimum_cut` function from `networkx` library and it did the job.
-Should I try to implement it myself? :thinking:\ [TODO]
+Should I try to implement it myself? :thinking: